Is Watching TV a Good Way to Manage Stress?

 DON'T: Become anti-social.

-If you want to pass on after-work happy hour to watch the season finale of Survivor, that's fine.
-"But you shouldn't avoid socializing and connecting by using TV as a crutch," says Dr. Wright.
+If you want to pass on a family zoom meeting to watch a show, that's okay.
+"But you shouldn't avoid connecting by using TV as a crutch," says Dr. Wright.
 Instead, host a TV viewing party.
 Or Facetime with a friend while watching a show together, says Dr. Wright.

 DO: Monitor what you're watching.